Data quality

 1ALTER USER ASTRO_OBSERVE_USER SET RSA_PUBLIC_KEY = '<your_cleaned_public_key>';

-After you configure Snowflake permissions and key-pair auth, create the Observe connection.
+After you configure permissions for your data platform, create an Observe connection.

 1